linux-system-roles/sap-hana-preconfigure/README.md

 - rhel-8-for-[x86_64|ppc64le]-appstream-e4s-rpms
 - rhel-8-for-[x86_64|ppc64le]-sap-solutions-e4s-rpms

-For details, see the Red Hat knowledge base article: [How to subscribe SAP HANA systems to the Update Services for SAP Solutions](https://access.redhat.com/solutions/3075991))
+For details, see the Red Hat knowledge base article: [How to subscribe SAP HANA systems to the Update Services for SAP Solutions](https://access.redhat.com/solutions/3075991)).
+If you set role parameter sap_hana_preconfigure_enable_sap_hana_repos to `yes`, the role can enable these repos.

-You can use the [sap_rhsm](https://galaxy.ansible.com/redhat_sap/sap_rhsm) role to automate this process.
+To install HANA on Red Hat Enterprise Linux 6, 7, or 8, you need some additional packages which are contained in the rhel-sap-hana-for-rhel-7-[server|for-power-le]-e4s-rpms or rhel-8-for-[x86_64|ppc64le]-sap-solutions-e4s-rpms repo.

-To install HANA on Red Hat Enterprise Linux 6, 7, or 8, you need some additional packages which come in a special repository.
 To get this repository you need to have one of the following products:

 - [RHEL for SAP Solutions](https://access.redhat.com/solutions/3082481) (premium, standard)
 - RHEL for Business Partner NFRs